Morayfield Plantation

-Morayfield Plantation is a heritage-listed ruins of a sugarcane plantation at 34 Nolan Drive, Morayfield, Moreton Bay Region, Queensland, Australia.
+Morayfield Plantation is a heritage-listed ruins of a sugarcane plantation at 34 Nolan Drive, Morayfield, City of Moreton Bay, Queensland, Australia.
 It was built in circa 1860s.
 It was added to the Queensland Heritage Register on 13 May 2011.

 History

 In 1866, the Morayfield Plantation was established on the southern bank of the Caboolture River, approximately 40 km north of Brisbane.
 The plantation was owned by George Raff, a former member of the Queensland Legislative Assembly, prominent Brisbane businessman and supporter of the use of indentured South Sea Islander labour in the sugar industry.
 Cane was grown at Morayfield for the production of sugar, rum and molasses between 1866 and 1889.
 Raff employed many South Sea Islander labourers in the cane fields during this period.
-Cane cultivation (and all related production) ceased around 1885-6.
+Cane cultivation (and all related production) ceased around 1885–6.
 Raff died in 1889, with the plantation eventually sold for conversion to dairying in 1901.

 In 1861 the Cabulture Cotton Company was formed by a group of settlers including George Raff, William Hobbs, Shepherd Smith, Robert Douglas and John Bramston.
 Raff was a prominent business identity in mid to late 19th century Queensland and was very active in public affairs.
 Born in Morayshire, Scotland in 1815, he emigrated to Australia in 1839 arriving in Sydney aboard the Earl Durham.
 In the 1840s he worked in the pastoral industry and as a merchant before moving to Brisbane in 1851.
 In Brisbane he soon established George Raff & Co., a shipping company with wharves on the Brisbane River situated adjacent to Customs House.
 Raff also founded the Queensland Mercantile and Agency Co., and became a director of the Queensland Steam Navigation Company in 1861.
 He strongly believed in separation from New South Wales and was one of the 26 members of Sir Robert Herbert's first Queensland Parliament.
 In 1860 Raff was appointed as a member of the Board of Education.
 He handed in his resignation as Member of the Legislative Assembly to the speaker of parliament in April 1864.
 He was re-elected and served again from November 1865, including a period as minister without portfolio in the Herbert and later Macalister ministries until November 1866.
 He again resigned from parliament in June 1867, only to go on and unsuccessfully contest the seat of Moreton in 1870.